 Every family takes a different attitude to chores.
 Some parents don’t require children to do chores, others pay for chores and some consider it part of learning life skills.
-In this post we’ll consider some age appropriate chores for an 8 year old and you’ll also find a handy free 8 year old chore chart you can download.
+In this post we’ll consider some age appropriate chores for an 8 year old and you’ll also find a handy, free, 8 year old chore chart you can download and print off.

 Why Should 8 Year Olds do Chores?

-Many parents, myself included, feel that everyone who lives in a house should contribute to taking care of the house and that means doing their share of chores.
+Many parents, myself included, feel that everyone who lives in a house should contribute to taking care of the house.
+That means doing their share of chores.
 While some families start chores from a much younger age, 8 years old is quite a common age to require a child to start doing chores.

-At 8, children are usually still keen to please their parents and view household jobs as “grown up”, so they are often happy to be allowed to help.
+At 8, children are usually still keen to please their parents and view household jobs as “grown up”.
+This means they are often happy to be allowed to help.
 This in turn boosts their self esteem as we are trusting them to undertake a task on our behalf.

 Doing chores is also how children learn a range of life skills.
 We all want to teach our children everything they’ll need to know to live independently in the future and that includes boring stuff like cleaning and laundry.

 If you’re interested in teaching your 8 year old life skills, check out this list of 50 life skills to teach your kids.